 Vestibular lymphocytic follicles, also referred to as granular venereal disease, granular vulvitis, or granular vulvovaginitis, are seen in cows and are characterized by hyperemia and hyperplasia of the lymphoid nodules of the vestibular mucosa.
 These lesions do not constitute a specific disease; rather, these indicate irritation of the vestibular mucosa.
 They can be reproduced experimentally by means of topical application of Ureaplasma ureolyticum or Mycoplasma spp in goats and cattle.

-Infectious pustular vulvovaginitis of cows is caused by bovine herpesvirus 1 Bovine Herpesvirus 1 Parainfluenza-3 virus (PI-3) is an RNA virus classified in the Paramyxovirus family.
-Infections caused by PI-3 are common in cattle.
-Although PI-3 is capable of causing disease, it is usually... read more and is transmitted via natural breeding, nasogenital contact, or by insect vectors such as flies.
+Infectious pustular vulvovaginitis of cows is caused by bovine herpesvirus 1 Bovine Herpesvirus 1 Bovine herpesvirus 1 infections are widespread in the cattle population.
+In feedlot cattle, the respiratory form is most common.
+The viral infection alone is not life-threatening but predisposes... read more and is transmitted via natural breeding, nasogenital contact, or by insect vectors such as flies.
 Affected cows show signs of vaginal discomfort (e.g., raised tail, frequent urination) and have numerous, round, white, raised lesions of the vestibular mucosa.
 Within a short time, these lesions progress to pustules and erosions or ulcers.
 Mucopurulent vaginal discharge may be prominent, even in pregnant animals in which pregnancy is uninterrupted.
 Histologic lesions consist of necrosis of vestibular and vaginal epithelium, with intranuclear inclusion bodies typical of herpesvirus infection.
 When the virus is transmitted in the semen, infected bulls may have similar lesions of the penis and prepuce.
 Intrauterine inoculation of the virus produces necrotizing endometritis and cervicitis.

 A disease characterized by vaginitis in cows and epididymitis in bulls occurs sporadically in eastern and southern Africa, where it is referred to as epivag.
 It is transmitted via natural breeding.
 In the early stages of infection, cows have severe vaginitis characterized by inflamed, reddish mucosa without ulcers, erosions, or vesicular lesions.
 A thick, creamy, white to yellow vaginal discharge develops.
 The infection may spread to the uterus and uterine tubes, and salpingitis and fimbrial adhesions frequently result in permanent infertility.
 Although epivag has been transmitted experimentally by transfer of exudate from affected animals, the cause is unknown.